AelinXYZ/AELIPs/content/aelips/aelip-26.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-This AELIP proposes to temporary stop the current staking rewards program on Optimism.
+This AELIP proposes stop the current staking rewards program on Optimism.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the AELIP is implemented, not *why* it should be done or *how* it will be done.
 If the AELIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

 Aelin Protocol is currently incentivizing AELIN stakers by distributing 29 AELIN to Pool 1 and 44 AELIN to Pool 2 every month.
-This AELIP proposes to temporary stop this program.
+This AELIP proposes to end this program.

 ## Motivation